MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UserAnalyticsConfig.md

 # Set-UserAnalyticsConfig

+## SYNOPSIS

+> [!Important]
-**Important**: This cmdlet is no longer available.
+> This cmdlet is no longer available.
 Instead, please use [Set-MyAnalyticsFeatureConfig](https://docs.microsoft.com/powershell/module/exchange/set-myanalyticsfeatureconfig?view=exchange-ps).

-## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the Set-UserAnalyticsConfig cmdlet to modify the MyAnalytics privacy settings for cloud-based users.